Delta says key revenue measure up in October, but storm hurt

 The airline, which is based in Atlanta, said it expected a full schedule on Friday at LaGuardia, where it offers roughly 260 flights a day.

-U.S. airlines cancelled nearly 20,000 flights this week because of the storm.
+U.S. airlines canceled nearly 20,000 flights this week because of the storm.